Knowledge and Freedom: Evidence on the Relationship Between Information and Paternalism: Introduction

 \section{Introduction}

 To successfully act on our preferences, we need to know what we are doing.
+Government regulation often conditions freedom of choice on decision-maker knowledge, and decision-maker ignorance has long been understood as a justification for intervention.
 Many legal rules protect decision-makers and others.
 For example, driver's licenses restrict the use of high-powered vehicles on public roads to decision-makers who possess a basic understanding of rules and common road practices.
-Other regulations target only the decision-maker.
-Many countries restrict the offering of advanced financial products.\footnote{The European Union’s MiFID II mandates that investors prove some experience or knowledge about financial markets before they can be offered certain products.
-Under the U.S. Securities Act of 1933, Rule 506 of Regulation D establishes rigorous requirements to become an “accredited investor,” ensuring that only those with tremendous financial sophistication and resources can invest in unregistered securities.} Government regulation often conditions freedom of choice on decision-maker knowledge, and decision-maker ignorance has long been understood as a justification for government intervention.
-The possibility of decision-maker regret appears to play an important role in the opposition to organ markets \eg{clemens2018testing,ambuehl2015more,roth2007repugnance}.
-We make choices based on our current knowledge and preferences, but our future selves may have different values or information.
-We lack access to these future states of mind.
-Parents' everyday accounts conform to this story: a survey of American parents found that their overriding concern about tattoos is that their child may regret it later \citep{MottPoll2018}.
+Other such regulations target only the decision-maker.
+For example, many countries restrict the offering of advanced financial products to the general public.\footnote{The European Union’s MiFID II mandates that investors prove some experience or knowledge about financial markets before they can be offered certain products.
+Under the U.S. Securities Act of 1933, Rule 506 of Regulation D establishes rigorous requirements to become an “accredited investor,” ensuring that only those with tremendous financial resources can invest in unregistered securities.} Parents' everyday accounts conform to this story: a recent survey found that American parents' overriding concern about tattoos is that their child may regret it later \citep{MottPoll2018}.
+The possibility of decision-maker regret also appears to play an important role in the opposition to organ markets \eg{clemens2018testing,ambuehl2015more,roth2007repugnance}.
+Regret is possible because we are ignorant about our future values and experiences.
+We lack access to these states of mind.
+These examples share a common thread: individual freedom can be curtailed based on a perceived lack of knowledge.